waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Conclusion 2: No change in the maze.
 Hypothesis is incorrect.
 The statues seem to be purely decorative.
 - Hypothesis 3: The correct path follows the flower outline on the floor.
 I will attempt to navigate to the start of this path.
 - Conclusion 3: Hypothesis failed.
 The pathfinder confirmed the flower path leads to a dead end.

+# General Lessons
+- **Verify Location:** Always confirm current map ID and coordinates from the Game State Information before planning an action, especially after a map transition, to prevent hallucinations.
+- **External Solutions:** If a puzzle seems impossible after systematically testing all internal variables and interactions, the required trigger or item is likely located outside the immediate area.
+Pivot to broader exploration instead of repeating failed attempts.